vsmurra/plant-quiz-game/README.md

 Logo: PlantsQuizGame

-# Test your plant knowledge in this fun quiz game!
+# Test your plant knowledge in this quiz game!
 Answer correctly to win.
-You only have 3 lives!
+You only have 3 lives.

 # How to Play
 - Click "Start Game" to begin.